Diocletian's Palace is the most famous cultural and tourist attraction of Split, Croatia.

 No matter of art knowledge level, Diocletian's Palace is a must-see attraction for every visitor.
-Many sights from Roman age are well preserved.
+Many sights from the Roman age are well preserved.

 Entrance to the palace is free, because it is part of the city, covering an area of 40 000 m2.
 However, entrance to the buildings located inside the palace is paid.

 Table of Contents